RiyadunNabi/MiniToolbox/02_GithubRepoDownloader/README.md

 from unauthorized requests, rather than saying "403 Forbidden" and confirming something's there.

-## Why nothing gets saved anywhere
+### Why nothing gets saved anywhere

 The token only ever lives in a JavaScript variable in your browser tab's memory.
 It's never written to `localStorage`, a cookie, or sent to any server except `api.github.com` directly.
 Close the tab, and that variable — and the token with it — is gone.
-This is different from tools that save your token to LocalStorage for convenience (like the ones we tried earlier) — that's more convenient for repeat use, but means the token lingers on that machine until manually cleared, which matters on a shared lab PC.
+This is different from tools that save your token to LocalStorage for convenience — that's more convenient for repeat use, but means the token lingers on that machine until manually cleared, which matters on a shared lab PC.

-## The full request flow, summarized
+### The full request flow, summarized

 ```
 Your click